redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 - [RedStone Classic](./get-started/redstone-classic.md), data is pushed into on-chain storage via relayer.
 Dedicated to protocols designed for the traditional Oracles model, that want to have full control of the data source and update conditions.

-- [RedStone X](./get-started/redstone-x.md), targetting the needs of the most advanced protocols such as perpetuals, options and derivatives by eliminating the front-running risk providing price feeds at the very next block after users' interactions
+- [RedStone X](./get-started/redstone-x.md), targeting the needs of the most advanced protocols such as perpetuals, options and derivatives by eliminating the front-running risk providing price feeds at the very next block after users' interactions

 ## Data Flow